metaplex-foundation/docs/docs/candy-machine-v2/01-getting-started.md

 git clone -b v1.1.1 https://github.com/metaplex-foundation/metaplex.git ~/metaplex
 ``` -->

-This will create a directory `metaplex` in your home directory with the lastest code from the repository.
+This will create a directory `metaplex` in your home directory with the latest code from the repository.
 If you decide to clone the repository to a different location, you will need to change the path in subsequent instructions.

 <!-- :::info